dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 that the two constructors are equally specific.

 With a list of extensions `E1 ..
-En` and corresponding actual type arguments and implicit constructors _k1 .. kn_, we say that the most specific one is _kj_ iff that constructor with the given type arguments is more specific than each of the others.
+En` and corresponding actual type arguments and implicit constructors _k1 .. km_, we say that the most specific one is _kj_ iff that constructor with the given type arguments is more specific than each of the others.